termuxinator/pocketpt-webgpu/README.md

 In this project, WebGPU runs "headless" (without a "context window"), but for convenience the output buffer is read back from the GPU to the CPU and then displayed in the browser.

-Internet access is required for running the GLSL compute-shader version.
+An internet connections is required for running the GLSL compute-shader version.
 The WGSL version will also work offline.

 ##
 Special thanks go to Reinhold Preiner, and of course Kevin Beason for publishing their respective path tracing source code, as well as to